 CEDA Transitional Housing Program is designed to develop supportive housing and services that will allow homeless persons to live as independently as possible.
 The assistance of the supportive services is to help them to achieve residential stability, increase their skill and/or incomes, and obtain greater self-determination (i.e., more influences over decisions that affect their lives).

-Interested homeless families and individuals must be willing to move to west and northwest suburban Cook County and meet other program compliances.
+Interested homeless families and individuals must be willing to move to west suburban Cook County and meet other program compliances.

 Interested honorably, discharged Veterans must be willing to move to Chicago Heights, IL and meet other program compliances.

 208 S. LaSalle Street, Suite 1900

 6141 West Roosevelt Road

 Harvey, IL 60411

 (800) 571-CEDA (2332)